wrex/rexs.tips/content/guitar/Overview/test-driven-guitar/index.md

 Items with "Y" in the mastered column I've already mastered.

-The item number and description could even *links* to an explanation of the drill, with diagrams, videos, etc.
+The item number and description were *links* to a thorough explanation of the drill, with diagrams, videos, etc.

-After a bit more thought, I realized I still had several problems:
+After a bit more thought, I realized I still had a few problems:

 1. The list will quickly grow quite long.
+Knowing my proclivities, even the filtered list of "in progress" items will grow without bound.
+With umpteen dozen "in progress" exercises, will I really know what I should be working on?

 2. I needed some way of creating *hierarchy* and relationships.
 Some practice items need several sub-items.
+Several drills/exercises are attempting to teach the same skill.

-3. Even if I'm the only user it seems like I need a database of some sort to track all this stuff.
-I know I'll have at least two users, so I need to track the mastered and last attempted columns per user.
+3. I don't intend to be the only user, so clearly I need a database of some sort to track all this stuff for each user.

-4. Knowing my proclivities, even the list of "in progress" items will grow very long.
-I'll still struggle figuring out what I should be practicing today.

-### Defining "mastered"

-### TDG in practice

-I'm calling each item in TDG a "proficiency test".
-Each item explicitly states what constitutes basic proficency for the item (a "green" light).

-The goal is to present each user with a list of practice items sorted and filtered based on the current days interests.

-Eventually, I'd like to show the progress state of each item for the logged in user, but I'll need to do some coding to make that work.
-For now, you'll just have to use pen and paper to track which items you're currently working on or have mastered.
+I learned a while ago that I start to stress whenever I'm working on more than roughly three to five things at a time.